 Hello!
-My name is Dr. William Brinkman and I am a heart surgeon having graduated from Emory University School of Medicine in 1996.
-To date, I have performed approximately 1,000 cardiac surgical procedures, of which 500 involved heart valve operations.
-I perform surgery at The Heart Hospital Baylor Plano, Medical Center of Plano, and Medical City Dallas.
+My name is Dr. William Brinkman and I am a cardiac surgeon having graduated from Emory University School of Medicine in 1996.
+To date, I have performed approximately 1,000 cardiac surgeries, of which 500 involved heart valve procedures.
+I regularly perform surgery at hospitals including The Heart Hospital Baylor Plano, Medical Center of Plano, and Medical City Dallas.
+Read more...

 "Excellent!!!
 The entire experience has been very positive -- from the beginning through the recovery.
 I am very glad of the decisions I made regarding my surgeon."